General

 The technique of modeling clay.
 Eric Griffiths.

 Techniques of terracotta.
+Quentin Bell.

 Terracotta; the technique of fired clay sculpture.
 Bruno Lucchesi.